 What memory from school stands out to you stronger than any other?

 Being in a group of girls and just having very special times that would only be within these walls of childhood.
 You don't know you would split up and everything would be different, and the whole world would change.
 That thing you have in school was really special and magic.
 Being so close and being like the family that you chose yourself.
 The thing with my job is that where I used to be with my girlfriends all the fucking time, now I see them only a couple of times a month.
-It's one thing to have a great family, and even though you love that safeness and you have a good time with them, when you're with friends who are your own age, you're in a whole different mindset.
-You reflect on yourself in a much deeper way.
-You mirror yourself in all these people, and it's so important.
+It's one thing to have a great family, and even though you love that safeness and you have a good time with them, when you're with friends that are your own age, you're in a whole different mindset.
+You reflect upon yourself in a much deeper way.
+You mirror yourself in all these people and it's so important.

 What is the nicest thing you own?